 2. Substrate surface chemistry is impacted by the entire substrate supply chain including supplier manufacturing methods, packaging, handling, plasma treatment, storage conditions, exposure to environment, and subsequent cleaning steps.”

 Henkel is the first adhesive manufacturer to build contact angle measurements into the specifications for the proper use of their products.
-Other paint and pressure-sensitive adhesive manufacturers are following in their footsteps.
+Other paints and pressure-sensitive adhesive manufacturers are following in their footsteps.

 Using Contact Angle Measurements for Real World Process Control